Geology of solar terrestrial planets: Formation of solar planets

 The Solar System is believed to have formed according to the nebular hypothesis, first proposed in 1755 by Immanuel Kant and independently formulated by Pierre-Simon Laplace.
 This theory holds that 4.6 billion years ago the Solar System formed from the gravitational collapse of a giant molecular cloud.
 This initial cloud was likely several light-years across and probably birthed several stars.

 The first solid particles were microscopic in size.
 These particles orbited the Sun in nearly circular orbits right next to each other, as the gas from which they condensed.
-Gradually the gentle collisions allowed the flakes to stick together and make larger particles which, in turn, attracted more solid particles towards them.
+Gradually, gentle collisions allowed the flakes to stick together and make larger particles which, in turn, attracted more solid particles towards them.
 This process is known as accretion.
 The objects formed by accretion are called planetesimals—they act as seeds for planet formation.
 Initially, planetesimals were closely packed.
-They coalesced into larger objects, forming clumps of up to a few kilometers across in a few million years, a small time with comparison to the age of the Solar System.
+They coalesced into larger objects, forming clumps up to a few kilometers across in a few million years, a small time in comparison to the age of the Solar System.
 After the planetesimals grew bigger in sizes, collisions became highly destructive, making further growth more difficult.
 Only the biggest planetesimals survived the fragmentation process and continued to slowly grow into protoplanets by accretion of planetesimals of similar composition.
 After the protoplanet formed, accumulation of heat from radioactive decay of short-lived elements melted the planet, allowing materials to differentiate (i.e. to separate according to their density).

 Terrestrial planets

 In the warmer inner Solar System, planetesimals formed from rocks and metals cooked billions of years ago in the cores of massive stars.

 These elements constituted only 0.6% of the material in the solar nebula.
-That is why the terrestrial planets could not grow very large and could not exert large pull on hydrogen and helium gas.
+That is why the terrestrial planets could not grow very large and could not exert a strong pull on hydrogen and helium gas.
 Also, the faster collisions among particles close to the Sun were more destructive on average.
 Even if the terrestrial planets had had hydrogen and helium, the Sun would have heated the gases and caused them to escape.
-Hence, solar terrestrial planets such as Mercury, Venus, Earth, and Mars are dense small worlds composed mostly from 2% of heavier elements contained in the solar nebula.
+Hence, solar terrestrial planets such as Mercury, Venus, Earth, and Mars are dense, small planets composed mostly from 2% of heavier elements contained in the solar nebula.